Killian Brennan: Bohemians

 Brennan scored his debut goals for his new club in United Park versus his hometown club, netting a freekick and a penalty in a 2–1 win for Bohs.
-He continued his good form netting 5 times in May 2008 and this did not go unnoticed as he was awarded Soccer Writers' Association of Ireland player of the month for May.
+He continued his good form netting 5 times in May 2008 and this did not go unnoticed as he was awarded Soccer Writers' Association of Ireland Player of the month for May.
 Killian's goals helped Bohs blow away the competition as they marched to the 2008 League of Ireland title and his form was rewarded when he was voted on to the League of Ireland Premier Division Team for 2008, receiving a staggering 86% of the votes for the left midfield position.

 He scored against Rhyl F.C. in the 2008 UEFA Intertoto Cup.

 Brennan helped Bohs to the 2009 League of Ireland Cup against Waterford United by scoring a freekick and a penalty as Bohs went on to win the match 3–1.
-He then scored again on 20 October as Bohs beat St. Patrick's Athletic to put them top of the table and that's where they finished as Bohemians won their first ever back-to-back league wins.
+He then scored again on 20 October as Bohs beat St. Patrick's Athletic to put them on top of the table and that's where they finished as Bohemians won their first ever back-to-back league wins.

 Despite winning the Setanta Sports Cup, Bohemians had a disappointing 2010 season where the club lost their league title on goal difference and failed to make an impact in Europe where they made an embarrassing exit to Welsh side The New Saints.
 Killian did however net the winner in the first leg of that European tie.

 Due to financial difficulties Brennan was released when his contract expired at the end of the 2010 season.
 However, he was then resigned to play for Bohs for the 2011 season.

 On 27 July 2011, Brennan was a part of the starting XI for Coventry City's pre-season game against local non-league side Leamington.
 It is understood Brennan was on a trial basis at the club.

 On 14 January 2012 Brennan signed for League of Ireland Champions Shamrock Rovers.
 After a poor season by Rovers which saw them finish with no silverware and outside of the European spots, Brennan decided to move on after just one season.